 Making a request

-If you wish to exercise any of the below rights, please download and complete the relevant form at the bottom of this page and post or email it to the address on the form, or hand it in to any police station or public enquiry office.
+If you wish to exercise any of the below rights, please download and complete this form and post or email it to the address on the form, or hand it in to any police station or public enquiry office.
 You will also need to provide photocopies / scans / photographs of two official documents which confirm your identity and personal details.

 There is usually no fee for making a request, and we aim to respond within one calendar month.
 If the request is complex or repetitive, we may need to extend this period and/or charge a fee.
 If this is the case, we will notify you of our decision and the reasons for it.

 If you are unhappy with the way we have dealt with your request, you have the right to lodge a complaint with the ICO.
 We will provide details of this when responding to your request.

 Right to be informed

 We must provide accessible, clear and concise information about our use of your personal data, including what data we collect, the reasons for processing it, how long we retain it and who we share it with.
 This information is provided in our Privacy Notices, on Police forms and on posters in police stations.